ssanbu08/topicmodelling/README.md

 7. cofigurations.py : Conatins all file related configurations .This file must be changed based on your data location.By Default it looks for files /data location form the current directory.

 7. Dockerfile : contains the instructions to create a docker image.

+Steps to create a docker image:

+Step 1: Download the github repository  to your local .

+Step 2: create folders /data , /models inside the repository downloaded.

+Step 3 : Open the command prompt and navigate to the repository

+Step 4 : Execute the following command to build an image locally docker build -t topicmodel .

+Step 5:  Execute the following command to create a container from the image docker run -t -i --name YelpBuild3 -v D:/Yelp/Code/Iteration_3/data:/src/data topicmodel /bin/bash

+*Note :
+   --name <name_of_container>
+    -v <src_dirc : dest_dir_in_container>
+    Image name : topicmodel
+    In mapping volumes ,the  source directory should contain all json files.

+Step 6: On successfully building your container ,navigate to the source folder. cd src

+Step 7: Once you are inside the src directory ,execute the following commands step by step. python json_to_csv.py python loading_reviews.py python preprocessing.py python word2vec.py python nmf.py python validation.py python classifier.py